opaulojunqueira/portal-aluno-api/README.md

 ## About
+IT IS NOT AN OFFICIAL API OF THE PORTAL.
+DEVELOPED BY A STUDENT

 - Project developed to facilitate access to information on the SIGA student portal
 - Back-end developed in NodeJS with JavaScript programming language